 Four Digit Dialing:

 Within the Boise School District phone system, all internal calls can be placed using four digit dialing.
 If the extension of the phone or fax you are calling is 1234, dial 1234 on the calling phone or fax to reach that device.

 Local, Long Distance, and International Dialing Rules:

 Calls to phone numbers out of the school district’s phone system will require the phone user to first dial a 9 before dialing the rest of the phone number.
-Calling international or long distance numbers is only permitted for specific users as determined by the school district Accounting Department.
-If a phone user does not have the capability to dial international or long distance numbers, and the phone user needs that capability, ask building Administration to submit a support ticket
+Calling international numbers is only permitted for specific users as determined by the school district Accounting Department.
+If a phone user does not have the capability to dial international or long distance numbers, and the phone user needs that capability, ask building Administration to submit a support ticket.